-Switches 11, 12 and 13 -- Heating Mode Blower Speed -- The switches are factory set to the OFF position which provides normal heat speed.
+Switches 11, 12 and 13 -- Heating Mode Blower Speed -The switches are factory set to the OFF position which provides normal heat speed.
 Refer to TABLE 15 for switches 11, 12 and 13 that provided the corresponding increases or decrease to both high and low heat demand.
+See TABLE 24 on page 56 for allowable heating speeds.

-TABLE 15 Heating Mode Blower Speeds
+Heating Mode Blower Speeds